data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "PySpark"

-    When it comes to numerical filtering in PySpark, the process is similar to the previous example, where we use the `.filter()` (or `.where()`) method to filter rows based on a given condition, but here we use a numerical value instead of a string value.
+    When it comes to numerical filtering in PySpark, the process is similar to the previous example, where we use the [`.filter()`][pyspark-filter] (or [`.where()`][pyspark-where]) method to filter rows based on a given condition, but here we use a numerical value instead of a string value.
 In the below example, we filter for sales amounts greater than `500`.

-    Also note here that we have parsed a string value to the `.filter()` method, instead of using the pure-Python syntax as shown above.
-This is because the `.filter()` method can accept a SQL-like string expression.
+    Also note here that we have parsed a string value to the [`.filter()`][pyspark-filter] method, instead of using the pure-Python syntax as shown above.
+This is because the [`.filter()`][pyspark-filter] method can accept a SQL-like string expression.
 This is a common practice in PySpark to parse a SQL-like string to a PySpark method.

     ```py {.pyspark linenums="1" title="Filter for high value transactions"}
     high_value_sales_ps: psDataFrame = df_sales_ps.filter("sales_amount > 500")